Software is eating the world.

 Automation aims to create cost-effective, scalable solutions that reduce human effort.
 But that’s why everything can’t come under the umbrella of automation.
 Some solutions may prove to be too cumbersome or expensive to automate.
 We can narrow down test solutions ready for automation by judging them based on the following criteria.

-For a functional testing solution to be considered for automation, a test needs to be repeatable and reproducible.
+Similarly, for a functional testing solution to be considered for automation, a test needs to be repeatable and reproducible.
 The test needs to set up a base environment every time the user needs to execute and measure a result.

 For a test to be determinant, it needs to produce the same results every time it’s provided with the same input.
 This is a quality check to ensure that the test is accurate.
 A test needs to be determinant and error-free to be considered for automation.